sylvy65/Hy_CP_Sorting/README.md

 If you are going to use this code in a publication, please kindly cite:

-Santillo, S., Blasio, M., & Tortiglione, C. (2025).
+Santillo, S., Blasio, M., Tommasini, G., & Tortiglione, C. (2025).
 Electrophysiological analysis and contraction pulse (CP) sorting from MEA recordings in Hydra vulgaris (Version 1.0.0) [Computer software]. https://doi.org/10.5281/zenodo.17424682